IBM/redstone/README.md

 # sample usage

-Using the default session to get a KeyProtect client:
+Using the default session to get a CIS (Cloud Internet Services) client:

 ``` {.sourceCode python}
 >>> import redstone